⛪ Other Names:

 Whenever his superiors gave him a minor assignment, he seemed to do it exceptionally well.
 But as soon as they assigned him greater responsibility, he ended up making a mess of things and had to be relieved of office.
 They never seemed to be able to find the right spot for him.
 But the fact that he was beatified by Blessed Pope John XXIII in 1961, just 71 years after his death, indicates that the Lord managed to find the right spot for him in Paradise saying to him - “Come, you, blessed of my Father, inherit the Kingdom prepared for you since the foundation of the world.”

 "Jesus is offended by everyone in the world: it is up to me to not leave Him alone in his affliction.
 The love of God does not consist in great sentiments but in great openness and patience for the sake of the Beloved God.
-There is no other better way for guarding the spirit than suffering, doing and keeping silent.
+There is no better way to guard the spirit than suffering, doing, and keeping silent.
 I have a great desire to be subject to all and in horror to be preferred the least." - Blessed Innocent of Berzo